Skip to content

 Meanwhile, Utrecht came up with an obscure festival about a Peace that nobody knew about and that would not be celebrated for another 10 years.
 Millions would be spent on something that could not be explained, and was in unclear connection with its ambition to become Europe's Capital of Culture, another five years later.

 None of the guardians of those cultural identity determinants could point to a living example of that national pride at that time.
 There was nothing.
-No foundation, no example, just construction sites and unclear official processes.
+No basis, no example, just construction pits and unclear official processes.
 To boot, there was a princess who said that The Dutchman did not exist.

 Five years into that museum-less era, the economic crisis erupted.
 A crisis that seemed to bypass art building pits and obscure long-term projects.